andregregory45/active-directory/README.md

 - Windows Server 2025
 - Windows 11 Pro (25H2)

-<h2>Active Directory Infrastructure Setup</h2>
+<h2>Setting Up Infrastructure for Active Directory</h2>

-We will create two VMs in the same virtual network (VNet).
-One will be a Domain Controller (DC) hosting a domain, and the other will be a client machine.
-It's important that the DC's private IP address remains static, because the client(s) needs to consistently be able to find the DC on the network.
-Client machine will be joined to the domain.
-We will control the DNS settings on the client machine, the client machine will use the DC as its DNS server.
+Two virtual machines (VMs) will be created in the same virtual network (VNet).
+One VM will be a Domain Controller (DC), and the other VM will be a client machine.
+The client will be joined to the DC's domain (mydomain.com), and the DNS settings will be changed on the client machine to use the DC as its DNS server. <b>Important: The DC's private IP address should be set to static, because the client machine needs to be able to find the DC on the network using its domain.</b>

 <h2>Deployment and Configuration Steps</h2>